LethalMaus/AndroidSecurityTraining/README.md

   - Vulnerable: `app/src/vuln/java/.../network/VulnNetworkHelper.kt`
   - Network Security Config (secure): `app/src/secure/res/xml/network_security_config_client_secure.xml`
 #### Lab guide (do this)
-  1) Build `clientVulnPinning` and route traffic through your proxy.
+  1) Build `vulnPinning` and route traffic through your proxy.
 Observe successful MITM using a user‑installed CA and, optionally, cleartext.
-  2) Build `clientSecurePinning` and repeat.
+  2) Build `securePinning` and repeat.
 Requests should fail when intercepted or when certificates don’t match pins.
   3) Try rotating the server certificate to demonstrate pin failures.
 #### Best practices
   - Prefer HTTPS only; disallow cleartext by default.